 Factors affecting eligibility to claim relief

-A CDFI will not issue you with a Tax Relief Certificate unless an investment satisfies the rules of the scheme as they apply to the CDFI.
+A CDFI won’t issue you with a Tax Relief Certificate unless an investment satisfies the rules of the scheme as they apply to the CDFI.
 But there are conditions of the scheme that you, the investor, must satisfy.
 These include the requirements that:

 - you must be the beneficial owner of the investment

-- there must be no arrangements under which you are protected from the risks that would otherwise attach to the making of the investment
+- there must be no arrangements under which you’re protected from the risks that would otherwise attach to the making of the investment

 - the investment must not be part of a tax avoidance scheme